contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Are asked to provide documents or information voluntarily.
 * Are asked to communicate with lawyers or civil authorities about legal proceedings, including sentencing or parole hearings.

 However well intentioned, Church leaders sharing information in legal proceedings can be misinterpreted and damaging.
 Such sharing can be especially harmful to victims and their families.
-Following the Church’s policy also helps keep the Church from being wrongly implicated in legal matters.
+Following the Church’s policy also helps keep the Church from being inappropriately implicated in legal matters.

+#### 38.8.24.2 Testimony in Legal Proceedings

 Church leaders may not testify on behalf of the Church in any legal proceeding without prior approval from the Office of General Counsel.
 This policy also applies to sentencing and parole hearings.
-Church leaders may not provide written evidence in their leadership capacity without this approval.
+Church leaders may not provide verbal or written evidence in their leadership capacity without this approval.

-Leaders should not suggest or imply that their testimony in a legal proceeding represents the position of the Church.
+Leaders should not suggest or imply that their testimony in a legal proceeding represents the Church’s position.

 Leaders should not influence the testimony of a witness in any legal proceeding.

 Contact information for Church legal counsel is provided in [38.8.24](38-church-policies-and-guidelines.md#38824-legal-counsel-for-church-matters).
-Outside of the United States and Canada, leaders should contact their area legal counsel.

-### 38.8.25 Mail from Church Headquarters
+### 38.8.25 Mailbox Use

-Some businesses and individuals send local leaders promotional items that might appear to be official Church correspondence.
-Official correspondence can be distinguished from other correspondence as follows: it is always conveyed (1) personally by Church leaders, (2) in a letter from Church leaders on Church letterhead stationery, or (3) by announcement in a Church publication.
-Only these items require Church leaders’ attention and action.
+In many countries, it is a violation of postal regulations to place any material without postage in or on residential mailboxes.
+This restriction applies to any Church-related materials, such as flyers, newsletters, or announcements.
+Church leaders should instruct members and missionaries not to place items in or on mailboxes.

 ### 38.8.26 Members’ Communication with Church Headquarters

-Members of the Church are discouraged from making telephone calls or writing letters to General Authorities about doctrinal issues or personal matters.
-With an ever-increasing Church membership, responding personally to these inquiries presents an almost insurmountable task and would make it difficult for General Authorities to fulfill the duties for which they alone are responsible.
-The General Authorities love the members of the Church and do not want them to feel that they are without the support and guidance they need.
-However, all things need to be done with wisdom and order.
+Church members are discouraged from calling, emailing, or writing letters to General Authorities about doctrinal questions, personal challenges, or requests.
+Responding personally would make it difficult for General Authorities to fulfill their duties.
+Members are encouraged to reach out to their local leaders, including their Relief Society or elders quorum president, when seeking spiritual guidance (see [31.2](31.md#312-interviews)).

-The Lord has organized His Church so every member has access to a bishop or branch president and a stake, district, or mission president who serve as spiritual advisers and temporal counselors.
-By reason of their callings, these local leaders are entitled to the spirit of discernment and inspiration to enable them to counsel members within their jurisdiction.

-Members who need spiritual guidance, have weighty personal problems, or have doctrinal questions should make a diligent effort, including earnest prayer and scripture study, to find solutions and answers themselves.
-Church members are encouraged to seek guidance from the Holy Ghost to help them in their personal lives and in their family and Church responsibilities.

-If members still need help, they should counsel first with their bishop.
-If necessary, he may refer them to the stake president.

-In most cases, correspondence from members to General Authorities will be referred back to their local leaders.
-Stake presidents who need clarification about doctrinal or other Church matters may write in behalf of their members to the First Presidency.
+In most cases, correspondence from members to General Authorities will be referred back to local leaders.
+A stake president who needs clarification about doctrinal or other Church matters may write in behalf of members to the First Presidency.

-### 38.8.27 Members’ Occupations, Professions, and Affiliations
+### 38.8.27 Members’ Employment

-Baptism into the Church, priesthood ordinations, and the issuing of temple recommends are based on the personal worthiness of each individual as established by a careful interview by that person’s local priesthood leaders.
-Members of the Church should endeavor to be involved in activities and employment upon which they can in good conscience ask the blessings of the Lord and which are consistent with the principles of the gospel and the teachings of the Savior.
+Church members should seek employment that is consistent with gospel principles and for which they can in good conscience ask the blessings of the Lord.
+This is a personal matter that is ultimately left to the member’s judgment and prayerful consideration.

 ### 38.8.28 Members with Disabilities